 Suspension from school

-If your child has been excluded, you can download our detailed guidance.
-Download the guidance:
+If your child has been excluded (a suspension), you can get help by reading the government's guide.

-Pupils can be suspended more than once.
-The total suspension time in a single school year cannot be more than 45 school days.
+Sometimes, a child can be suspended more than once.
+All together, a child cannot be suspended for more than 45 school days in one year.

-- send your child home for disciplinary reasons without issuing a suspension
+- send your child home for disciplinary reasons without a suspension

-- suspend for something your child might do in the future
+- suspend your child for something they think your child might do later

 - suspend because of your actions as parents